naske777/cv_creator/readme.md

 python src/main.py
 ```

-Output: `output/cv.pdf`
+The output will be generated at: `output/cv.pdf`

 ---

-## Using GitHub Actions
+## GitHub Actions Automation

-You can automate the generation and delivery of your PDF CV using GitHub Actions.
-Follow these steps:
+You can automate PDF generation and delivery using GitHub Actions:

-1. **Fork this repository** to your own GitHub account.
+1. **Fork this repository** to your GitHub account.

-2. **Prepare an API endpoint** that can receive a PDF file via HTTP POST.
-You will need the API URL and (optionally) a bearer token for authentication.
+2. **Prepare an API endpoint** that can receive a PDF file via HTTP POST (you'll need the API URL and optionally a bearer token).
 3. **Set up repository secrets**:
-	- Go to your forked repository on GitHub.
-	- Navigate to `Settings` > `Secrets and variables` > `Actions`.
+	 - Go to your forked repo > Settings > Secrets and variables > Actions.
-	- Add the following secrets:
+	 - Add the following as **Repository secrets**:
-	  - `API_URL`: The endpoint where the PDF will be sent.
+		 - `API_URL`: The endpoint to send the PDF.
 		 - `API_TOKEN`: (optional) Bearer token for your API.

-4. **Edit the section files** in `cv_data/sections/` to update your CV content.
-You can add, remove, or modify any of the YAML, Markdown, or text files.
+4. **Edit section files** in `cv_data/sections/` to update your CV.

-5. **Commit and push your changes** to the `main` branch of your fork.
-The GitHub Actions workflow will run automatically whenever you push changes to the section files or trigger the workflow manually.
+5. **Commit and push** to `main`.
+The workflow runs automatically on changes or manual trigger.

-6. **The workflow will:**
+6. The workflow will:
 	- Install all dependencies (Python, TeX Live, etc.)
 	- Build the PDF from your section files
 	- Send the generated `cv.pdf` to your API endpoint

-You can find the workflow file at `.github/workflows/build-and-send.yml`.
+See `.github/workflows/build-and-send.yml` for details.
 No manual action is needed after setup—just edit your CV files and push!

 ---

 ## Personal Information Formatting

-The `Personal Information` section in your CV is specially formatted for a clean, centered header at the top of your PDF.
-This formatting is handled by the `format_personal_info_section` function in `src/lib/format_tex.py`.
+The `Personal Information` section is specially formatted for a clean, centered header at the top of your PDF.
+This is handled by the `format_personal_info_section` function in `src/lib/format_tex.py`.

 **How it works:**
 - The formatter looks for a section titled `Personal Information` (from your YAML file `01_personal_info.yaml`).
-- It extracts the following fields:
+- It extracts:
 	- `name`
 	- `location`
 	- `contacts` (with subfields: `email`, `phone`, `github`)
 - These fields are rendered in a visually appealing, centered block at the top of the document.
 - Only these fields are supported in the header.
-If you want to include more personal details (like languages or hobbies), add them as separate sections in your CV.
+For more personal details (like languages or hobbies), add them as separate sections.

 **Important:**
 - Do not remove or rename the `Personal Information` section in your YAML.
-If you do, the special formatting will not be applied and your header will not appear as intended.
+Otherwise, the special formatting will not be applied.
-- For any additional information, create new sections (e.g., `Languages`, `Hobbies`) after the personal info section.
+- For additional information, create new sections (e.g., `Languages`, `Hobbies`) after the personal info section.

 **Example YAML (`cv_data/sections/01_personal_info.yaml`):**